open-telemetry/sig-end-user/architecture/blueprint-template.md

 - Reference Architectures: Links to reference architectures that implemented some, or all of the General Guidelines.
     It is strongly encouraged to back blueprints with reference architectures that implement them.
     This MUST be placed after the Coherent Actions section.
-- Appendix: Any information that would make other sections too verbose (e.g., code snippets, step-by-step guides, etc).
+- Appendix: Any information that would make other sections too verbose.
+    Include here sections like code snippets, step-by-step operating guides, common issues and troubleshooting guidelines, etc.
     This MUST be placed at the end of the document.

 This template uses an example, i.e. "Centralized Observability Platform on Kubernetes" to illustrate some of the defined blocks.